 This root pairs well with fragrant herbs like parsley, thyme, sage, and so on.
 Beans like chickpeas black beans are also great companions.
 The potato is a traditional choice for festivals in Vardaman.

-Despite its name, Okinawa sweet potato has its origins in Hawaii (US).
-The potato was brought to Japan between 1492 and 1605.
-As the plant grows well in Japan, it becomes one of the most famous potatoes.
+Despite their name, Okinawa sweet potatoes have their origins in Hawaii (US).
+They were brought to Okinawa some time in the 16th or 17th century.
+As the plant grows well in Japan, they became one of the most famous local sweet potatoes.

-The potato has an alluring deep purple flesh with a note of sweet honey taste.
-It is a thin and creamy beige with a smooth texture.
-Okinawa belongs to the Convolvulaceae or morning glory family.
+The potato has an alluring purple flesh with a note of sweet honey-like taste.
+Its thin skin is fairly smooth and beige in color.
+Okinawa belongs to the Convolvulaceae (morning glory) family.

 This potato is one of the most healthy sweet potatoes, with 150% more antioxidants than certain berries like blueberries.
 Iron, dietary fiber, and vitamin A are packed in this sweet potato.
 Okinawa is perfect for both sweet and savory recipes.